How to Make Rock Candy!

 Prepare Sugar Syrup

-The first step to making rocking candy is to add sugar and water to a saucepan and heat over high heat, stirring constantly until it reaches a rolling boil.
-Be careful not to boil it too long or the candy will start to harden.
-Keep Stirring!
+The first step to making rocking candy is to add sugar and water to a saucepan over high heat, stirring constantly until it reaches a rolling boil.
+Be careful not to boil the simple syrup too long or the candy will start to harden.
+Keep stirring!

 Prepare Skewers